ajv-validator/ajv/README.md

 Validation function for an asynchronous format/keyword should return a promise that resolves with `true` or `false` (or rejects with `new Ajv.ValidationError(errors)` if you want to return errors from the keyword function).

-Ajv compiles asynchronous schemas to [es7 async functions](http://tc39.github.io/ecmascript-asyncawait/) that can optionally be transpiled with [nodent](https://github.com/MatAtBread/nodent).
+Ajv compiles asynchronous schemas to [async functions](http://tc39.github.io/ecmascript-asyncawait/).
 Async functions are supported in Node.js 7+ and all modern browsers.
-You can also supply any other transpiler as a function via `processCode` option.
+You can supply a transpiler as a function via `processCode` option.
 See [Options](#options).

 The compiled validation function has `$async: true` property (if the schema is asynchronous), so you can differentiate these functions if you are using both synchronous and asynchronous schemas.